Romanian gay local boy Alex tells us what gay life in Romania is like along with practical tips for LGBTQ travelers visiting Romania.

 Personally, I did not experience any homophobia other than the school bullies I mentioned above, which I think everyone gay or straight has encountered at some stage.

-Have you seen any positive changes for the LGBTQ community of Romania?
+Have you seen any positive changes in the LGBTQ community of Romania?

 There is, of course, a long way to go.
 For example, the gay scene is still very small in Bucharest and I still don't feel comfortable holding hands with another guy in public.